dannovikov/sphere/README.md

 java -jar sphere/sphere.jar -i sample_inputs/jan31.fasta -r sample_inputs/ref.fas -v vertices_out.csv -e edges_out.csv -s sequences_out.fasta
 ```

-You can use the included precompiled jar in the sphere folder, or with Maven installed on your system, run
+You can run SPHERE with the included precompiled jar in the "sphere" folder.

+Or, if you have Maven installed on your system, run

 ```mvn clean install```